Sea Slug by Jason Armstrong

 Marine Conservation Zones around Kent:

-Candidates for possible designation in 2015, pending public consultation
+Proposed for possible designation in 2015, dependent on the consultation

 Dover to Deal

 Dover to Folkestone

 Designated in 2013

 Recommended in 2011, but not yet progressed towards designation

 The decision on Hythe Bay MCZ has been deferred until 2016, when we are hopeful that the site will be designated and a suitable management solution reached, so that we can take proper care of the rare and very special wildlife in the Bay and ensure it can continue to underpin a healthy local fishery into the long-term future.